 Richard D. Coller III is a director in Sterne Kessler’s Mechanical & Design and Trial & Appellate Practice Groups.
-Rich has been helping clients develop and execute comprehensive patent strategies for over a decade.
-In 2017, The Legal 500 recognized Rich as a "Next Generation Lawyer," noting that he is “highly recommended” for patent prosecution and post-grant proceedings by clients and peers.
+He is also a member of the firm’s Executive Committee.
+Rich has been helping clients develop and execute comprehensive patent strategies for over fifteen years.
+IAM Strategy 300, IAM Patent 1000, and The Legal 500 have recognized Rich for excellence in intellectual property strategy, patent prosecution, and patent post-grant proceedings.

 Rich's interdisciplinary academic training and laboratory research experience as a biomedical engineer prepared him to analyze complex technical issues, including those arising at the intersection of engineering and physiology.
 Having managed and analyzed patent portfolios valued at hundreds of millions of dollars, Rich is particularly skilled at identifying portfolio strengths and weaknesses.
 This patent prosecution and client counseling expertise informs his work in support of district court litigation and ITC investigations, and as a leading litigator at the Patent Trial and Appeal Board.